Nourin04/FlipKart-Reviews-Sentiment-Analysis/README.md

 ## 📄 License

-This project is licensed under the MIT License - feel free to use, improve, and share!
+This project is licensed under the **MIT License** — feel free to use, improve, and share!

 ---